half truth - a statement that is essentially true, but lacking critical information and presented as the whole truth. (3 uses)

 poisoning the well - discrediting your opponent to an audience in advance, in order to encourage dismissing any future claims or accusations they may make against you.
 (1 use)

-euphemism - replacing accurate language that may be offensive with language that is more palatable, to instill a positive association.
+euphemism - replacing language that is accurate but may be offensive to your target audience with language that is more palatable or appealing.
 (1 use)

 slogan - a brief, striking phrase that people will remember, which typically acts on emotional appeals.
 (1 use)